 And there you have it, it’s that simple.
 Now that you have figured out your nutrient needs for lean bulking, let’s talk a little bit about the finer points of nutrition.

 Fluid intake doesn’t have to be strictly managed like a lot of gym-goers insist.
-In fact, the easiest way to measure your hydration status is simply assessing your urine color; dark yellow urine means you’re dehydrated; clear urine means you’re drinking enough.
+In fact, the easiest way to measure how hydration you are is simply assessing your urine color.
+Dark yellow urine means you’re dehydrated, while clear urine means you’re drinking enough.
 If you want a rule-of-thumb that’s easy to follow, aim to consume about one ounce of water per every kilogram you weigh.
 If you weigh 100 kg, drink at least 100 oz of water per day.

 Frankly speaking, you can eat pretty much any food you want so long as you’re reaching your calorie and macronutrient goals each day.
 However, most active individuals stand to get the most out of their training and lifestyle by consuming nutrient-dense, minimally processed foods.
 This includes things like whole grains, vegetables, fruits, lean meat, nuts, eggs, and certain dairy products.

-It’s also important to remember that eating complete protein sources with each meal is beneficial for maximizing muscle growth and staying lean (since muscle can’t repair without the necessary amino acids).
+It’s also important to remember that since muscle can’t repair without the necessary amino acids, eating complete protein sources with each meal is beneficial for maximizing muscle growth and staying lean.
 As such, you should aim to eat at least 20 or more grams of complete protein with each meal.
 If you’re a vegan or vegetarian, try to consume quality plant-based proteins with each meal.

 Importance of progression

-One key factor in the gym determines how much your body changes, regardless of your training program; that factor is progression.
-Seems so simple, but you’d be amazed at the number of people who have been grinding away at the gym for years and have so little progress to show for it.
+One key factor in the gym determines how much your body changes, regardless of your training program: progression.
+Progression seems so simple, but you’d be amazed at the number of people who have been grinding away at the gym for years and have so little progress to show for it.
 Do you know why that is?
 Because they don’t challenge themselves.